inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 4. If you want to use some prefix, for example :kbd:`jakarta` you can type in :guilabel:`File name prefix` area.

-5. We can download all the map canvas extent but it takes a long time.
+5. We can download all the map canvas extent but it would take a long time.
-   Otherwise if you want to download specific area, click on :guilabel:`Drag on Map` button and create a bounding box by dragging it to set download area
+   Otherwise if you want to download specific area, click on :guilabel:`Drag on Map` button and create a bounding box by dragging it to set download area.

-6. Click on :guilabel:`OK` and wait until download finish.
+6. Click on :guilabel:`OK` and wait until the download is finished.

 .. image:: /static/training/qgis/8_008.*
    :align: center